 ‘The Pembridge’ and ‘The Shoreditch’ are more comprehensively detailed elsewhere in this bespoke section but on this page we’d like to provide a closer look at the ‘The Olympian’, a pool table with the heft of a sacrificial altar and a feeling of monumental grandeur.
 The Olympian is usually finished in a combination of brushed steel and high gloss black lacquer, all of which adds considerably to its sense of power and presence, but as with the other tables it can be finished in any colour the client would like.

 At either end the ‘push release’ drawers, almost invisible when closed, open to reveal a set of balls and a table tennis set, both of which sit snugly within the custom cutouts that have been created for them.
 The mechanism for affixing and tensioning the net is itself a thing of beauty and wonder, using precision engineering to great effect.
-The L-shaped post, which is finished in chrome, brass, or brushed steel according to taste, pushes into a recess within the edge of the table tennis top.
+The L-shaped post, which is finished in polished steel, brushed steel or brass according to taste, pushes into a recess within the edge of the table tennis top.
 Secreted at the far end of this hidden channel is an adjustable spring loaded mechanism and it’s the ‘push back’ from this tiny but clever device that keeps the net tensioned.

 As with our other two bespoke tables, the design of The Olympian can of course be tailored to your exact needs.
 We start with the overall size but beyond that basic decision comes a range of options which is literally infinite in its scope.
 With today’s technology and our excellent team of craftsmen almost anything is possible, from mood under-lighting right through to highly specialised coverings.
 The proposed design is rendered as a high resolution visual before we start work so that everyone understands exactly what the finished piece will look like and there is ample opportunity to consider different options at that stage.